cbusch-pivotal/cf-orgs-usage/README.md

 ```

 ## Org and Space for Service
 Since this is a system related app, it should be pushed into the system org.
-As a user with system administrator privileges, create an auditor space.
+As a user with system administrator privileges, create an `usage-audit` space.
 This will be the location to which the application will be “pushed” later in this document.

 ## Audit Usage Service (the app)
 The Audit Usage Service application was written by the Pivotal Cloud Foundry Services team specifically for customers.
 It is written in golang making it fast and easy to update.